 You should note that if your application for a new visa from a US Consulate in Canada or Mexico is denied, you must return to your country of residence and apply for the visa from there.

 Check first to see if you need a visa to enter Canada, Mexico, or the adjacent islands.
-Applications and instructions for a Canadian Tourist visa are available on the web at: http://www.cic.qc.ca/english/visit/index.asp.
+Applications and instructions for a Canadian Tourist visa are available here.